jdlph/Path4GMNS/README.md

 print('\npath finding results can be found in agent.csv')
 ```

-The OpenMP Run-Time Library must be installed to utilize the built-in parallel computing feature in DTALite.
-DTALite would not be able to run if the run-time support is absent.
+The OpenMP Run-Time Library must be installed to utilize the built-in parallel computing feature in DTALite (and DTALite would not be able to run if the run-time support is absent).
 Installation of the OpenMP run-time library varies by operating systems.

 ***Windows Users***